akamai/httpie-edgegrid/examples/README.md

 1. Open a Terminal or shell instance.
 2. Copy the http statement from the `.md` file and paste it to the Terminal or shell instance.

-   - Specify the location of your `.edgerc` file.
-The default is set to the home directory.
    - Provide the section header for the set of credentials you'd like to use.
 The default is `default`.
    - For update and delete operations, replace the dummy `credentialId` with your valid `credentialId`.